mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-07-zero-trust-mindset-invitation-for-conversation.md

 - Product managers and engineering leaders balancing innovation with risk
 - Founders and startup teams needing velocity without fragility

-Zero Trust Mindset is not a compliance checklist.
+Zero Trust Mindset (ZTM) is not a compliance checklist.
 It is a stance, a way of perceiving and shaping systems as they evolve.

 ## Why a Mindset, and Why Now